Adult Intro to Sculling

 - No experience necessary

 - Athlete will complete SCRC guest waivers (US Rowing, SCRC Club, and Swim Waiver 18+).
-Athlete will row as a guest for the first 3 sessions and if they would like to continue after, they will be required to become a full SCRC member
+Athlete will row as a guest for the first 3 sessions and if they would like to continue after, they will be required to become a full SCRC member and purchase lessons on Regatta Central.
+See link.

 - Ages 18 or older